math-geec/HDR-UK/README.md

  - http://localhost:8000/api/events 404, how to fix on backend
  - how should web.php look like
  - add Tests (PHPUnit for backend, Jest for frontend)
+ - POST requests + SWR, how to achieve multi-user realtime sync